 In August 2017, Ono entered into a license agreement with Seikagaku Corporation (Seikagaku) to co-develop and exclusively market SI-613 in Japan under the development by Seikagaku for the treatment of osteoarthritis.
 Seikagaku is an R&D-based pharmaceutical company specializing in glycoscience as an area of specialization.
 Since its foundation in 1947, Seikagaku has continuously focused on the possibilities of glycoscience and developed original, beneficial pharmaceutical products and medical devices in the fields of orthopedic disorders and ophthalmic diseases.
 ONO-5704/SI-613 (diclofenac etalhyaluronate sodium) is a formulation in which hyaluronic acid and diclofenac (anti-inflammatory drug) are chemically bound using the Seikagaku’s own proprietary technology.
 In March 2021, Seikagaku received an approval of the product in Japan for the treatment of Osteoarthritis (knee joint and hip joint), and Ono launched it under the product name of Joyclu ® 30mg intra-articular injection in May 2021.

-In June 2019, Ono entered into a license agreement with Rafael Pharmaceuticals, Inc. (the company name was changed to Cornerstone Pharmaceuticals, Inc. in May 2022) to exclusively develop and commercialize devimistat (ONO-7912/ CPI-613), a cancer metabolism inhibitor, and other related compounds in Japan, South Korea, Taiwan and ASEAN countries.
-Rafael is a non-profitable company, leading in the growing field of cancer metabolism and engaged in the development of a novel therapeutic drug for patients suffering from hard-to-treat cancers.
+In June 2019, Ono entered into a license agreement with Rafael Pharmaceuticals, Inc. (the company name was changed to Cornerstone Pharmaceuticals, Inc. in May 2022) to exclusively develop and commercialize devimistat (ONO-7912), a cancer metabolism inhibitor, and other related compounds in Japan, South Korea, Taiwan and ASEAN countries.
+Cornerstone is a company, leading in the growing field of cancer metabolism and engaged in the development of a novel therapeutic drug for patients suffering from hard-to-treat cancers.
 Devimistat targets enzymes that are involved in cancer cell energy metabolism and are located in the mitochondria of cancer cells.
 Devimistat is designed to target the mitochondrial tricarboxylic acid (TCA) cycle, a process essential to tumor cell multiplication and survival, selectively in cancer cells.
 Devimistat substantially increases the sensitivity of cancer cells to a diverse range of chemotherapeutic agents.
 With this synergic effect, devimistat is expected to be more effective with lower side effects generally observed with chemotherapy, in potential combination with low-doses of chemotherapy.
-Ono has been conducting Phase 1 study for the treatment of pancreatic cancer in Japan and Rafael conducting Phase 3 study for the treatment of pancreatic cancer and acute myeloid leukemia in South Korea.

-In October 2020, Ono entered into an exclusive license agreement with SK Biopharmaceuticals Co., Ltd. (SKBP) to exclusively develop and commercialize cenobamate, SKBP’s anti-seizure medication, in Japan.
+In October 2020, Ono entered into an exclusive license agreement with SK Biopharmaceuticals Co., Ltd. (SKBP) to exclusively develop and commercialize cenobamate (ONO-2017), SKBP’s anti-seizure medication, in Japan.
 SKBP is a global pharmaceutical company focused on the research, development and commercialization of treatments for central nervous system (CNS) disorders, and has a pipeline of eight compounds in development for the treatment of CNS disorders, including epilepsy.
 Cenobamate was discovered and developed by SKBP and its U.S. subsidiary, SK life science.
 While the precise mechanism by which cenobamate exerts its therapeutic effect is unknown, it is believed to reduce repetitive neuronal firing by inhibiting voltage-gated sodium currents.
 It is also a positive allosteric modulator of the γ aminobutyric acid type A (GABAA) ion channel.
 Cenobamate has been available for the treatment of partial-onset seizures in adult patients under the brand name XCOPRI® in the U.S, since May 2020.
 Cenobamate was also approved in EU in March 2021.
-In Japan, it is in a Phase 3 clinical study by SKBP for the treatment of partial-onset seizures in adult patients.
+In Japan, it is in Phase 3 clinical studies for the treatment of partial-onset seizures and primary generalized tonic-clonic seizures.
 Cenobamate is expected to be a new treatment option for patients suffering from epilepsy in Japan.

 In December 2020, Ono entered into an exclusive license agreement with Chordia Therapeutics Inc. (Chordia) to develop, manufacture and commercialize the Chordia’s mucosa-associated lymphoid tissue lymphoma translocation protein 1 (MALT1) inhibitor, CTX-177 and its related compounds world-widely.
 Chordia, founded in November 2017 is a bio-venture company specialized in an oncology drug discovery and development.
 Chordia has been aiming to create innovative anti-cancer drugs with new mode of actions.
 Activation of MALT1 is reported to play an important role in malignancies of lymphocytes.
 CTX-177 is expected to exert anti-tumor effect against these malignancies by selectively inhibiting MALT1 activity.

-In February 2021, Ono entered into an exclusive license agreement with Ribon Therapeutics, Inc. (Ribon) to develop and commercialize RBN-2397, Ribon’s PARP7 (Poly ADP-ribose polymerase 7) inhibitor, in Japan, South Korea, Taiwan and ASEAN countries.
+In February 2021, Ono entered into an exclusive license agreement with Ribon Therapeutics, Inc. (Ribon) to develop and commercialize atamparib (ONO-7119), Ribon’s PARP7 (Poly ADP-ribose polymerase 7) inhibitor, in Japan, South Korea, Taiwan and ASEAN countries.
 Ribon is a biotechnology company developing first-in-class therapeutic drugs targeting novel enzyme families activated under cellular stress conditions.
 Ribon is exploring novel areas of biology using its BEACON+ platform to develop effective treatments for patients with limited therapeutic options.
-RBN-2397 has the potential to become a novel anti-cancer drug with the dual mechanisms of suppressing tumor growth and enhancing immune response to tumor cells, by inhibiting PARP7, a molecule which plays a key role in cancer survival.
+Atamparib has the potential to become a novel anti-cancer drug with the dual mechanisms of suppressing tumor growth and enhancing immune response to tumor cells, by inhibiting PARP7, a molecule which plays a key role in cancer survival.
 Ono has been conducting Phase 1 study for the treatment of solid tumor in Japan.

 In November 2004, Ono in-licensed from Merck & Co., Inc. ("Merck"), a new class of type II diabetes oral drug sitagliptin (ONO-5435/MK-0431) and a drug for chemotherapy-induced nausea and vomiting aprepitant (ONO-7436/MK-0869).